 was named by Missouri Gov. Jay Nixon today as the new director of the Division of Employment Security.
 The office is responsible for the administration of the unemployment insurance benefit and tax program.
 Porter’s appointment is subject to confirmation by the Missouri Senate.

 Hon.
 Susan Miles is a candidate for re-election to the bench in Minnesota’s 10th District, which encompasses eight counties.
 Miles has served as a District Court Judge for 18 years.
 Among other issues, her campaign cited the need for more public defender resources; and in civil court, a similar need for legal representation of low-income litigants.
 Miles is a past president of the Minnesota District Judges Association.

-Allison Beck has been nominated by President Barack Obama to serve as director of the Federal Mediation and Conciliation Service.
-Beck currently serves as the deputy director for National and International Programs at the Federal Mediation and Conciliation Service, a position she has held since 2010.
+Allison Beck was nominated by President Barack Obama to serve as director of the Federal Mediation and Conciliation Service.
+Beck currently serves as Acting Director of the FMCS.
 Beck was the general counsel of the International Association of Machinists and Aerospace Workers from 1989 to 2010 and the associate general counsel from 1980 to 1989.

 has been re-appointed by President Barack Obama as a member of the National Council on Federal Labor-Management Relations.
 Nguyen is the executive director and general counsel of the Federal Education Association.
 He was first appointed to the National Council on Federal Labor-Management Relations in 2010, and was appointed for a second term in 2012.